-The Cash ROIC metric will be measured in increments over a three-year period and is designed to focus Named Executive Officers on the efficient use of capital by promoting discipline in capital allocation decisions.
+The Cash ROIC metric will be measured in one-third increments over a three-year period and is designed to focus Named Executive Officers on the efficient use of capital by promoting discipline in capital allocation decisions.
 See Appendix A for a calculation of Cash ROIC, which is a supplemental measure not calculated in accordance with generally accepted accounting principles in the United States (GAAP).

 The Cash ROIC is denominated in PSUs, each of which is equivalent to one share of Common Stock.
-The percentage of such number of PSUs that become payable at the end of the applicable performance period depends on the Company's absolute Cash ROIC during the relevant performance period.
+The percentage of such number of TYE22 Cash ROIC PSUs that become payable at the end of the applicable performance period depends on the Company's absolute Cash ROIC during the relevant annual performance periods.